 Vacant apartments or homes are a major fact of life in Michoud.
 The current real estate vacancy rate here is 20.8%.
 This is higher than the rate of vacancies in 88.5% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Michoud neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
+One of the unique characteristics of the Michoud neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 100.0% of the neighborhoods in America.
 The Michoud neighborhood also has a greater percentage of children living in poverty (60.7%) than found in 97.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the Michoud neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive NeighborhoodScout analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 99.8% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.